7 Ways to Fix Firefox When It’s Not Responding in Windows 10/11

-- First, go to the Firefox official web page and download a new installer file for your Windows 10 system.
+- First, go to the Firefox official web page and download a new installer file for your Windows 10 or 11 system.

-- Now, run the installer process by clicking on the downloaded Firefox executable file.
+- Run the installer process by clicking on the downloaded Firefox executable file.

 New places database might fix the Firefox not responding malfunction – interrupted download processes from Firefox can cause corrupted places within the app database.

-- Click on Open Folder from Application Nasics.
+- Click on Open Folder from Application Basics.

-- From Firefox, click on the Menu icon.
+- From Firefox, click on the Menu icon, then choose Help.